slitskevich/statistic/README.md

 <b>CONSTANT TIME SOLUTION</b>

 Constant run time and memory usage solution is achieved by storing aggregated statistic for every of past 60 seconds.
-Storage content is updated whenever next valid transaction is logged.
+Storage content is updated whenever next valid transaction is logged to start with the most recent (current) moment and keep history of last 60 seconds.
-Transactions with timestamp in the future are ignored.
+Transactions older than 60 seconds or with timestamp in the future are ignored.
+When transaction with the timestamp withing last 60 seconds is logged aggregated statistic for the second is updated with its amount.
+When statistic for the past 60 seconds is requested aggregated statistic is build using stored statistics for the seconds in the requested time range.

+O(c) complexity is achieved because:
+  - we only store 60 aggregated statistics at any time;
+  - to retrieve statistic we do 60 actions at most - retrieving statistic for a second;
+  - to log new transacton we do 60 actions at most - removing outdated statistics and placing new ones.